US FDA panel to weigh makeup of next COVID vaccine

 Moderna last month said it continues to expect the U.S. annual COVID-19 market to be 100 million doses, largely in line with Pfizer's view of 102 million.

-COVID deaths and hospitalizations have declined in 2023, and the U.S. government in May ended its COVID Public Health Emergency, which had allowed millions of Americans to receive vaccines, tests and treatments at no cost.
+COVID deaths and hospitalizations have declined in 2023, and the U.S. government in May ended its COVID Public Health Emergency that had allowed millions of Americans receive vaccines, tests and treatments at no cost.

+"The good news is that we haven't had any surges in some time," Sax said.
+"The less good news is that there's still COVID circulating and people still get it sort of year-round."

-(Reporting by Bhanvi Satija and Sriparna Roy in Bengaluru; Editing by Michael Erman, Bill Berkrot and Jonathan Oatis)
+(Reporting by Bhanvi Satija and Sriparna Roy in Bengaluru; Editing by Michael Erman and Bill Berkrot)

 ((Bhanvi.Satija@thomsonreuters.com; Outside U.S. +91 9873062788;))